sitegeist/Sitegeist.NeosGuidelines/Documentation/PackageRequirements.md

   - `Document` - Prototypes that define the rendering of `Document`-NodeTypes
   - `Prototype` - Abstract Prototypes that perform

-Hint: This list can be altered with the Setting `Sitegeist.NeosGuidelines.packages.validators.Fusion.options.abstractNodeTypePrefixes`
+Hint: This list can be altered with the Setting `packages.validators.Fusion.options.abstractNodeTypePrefixes`

 3. The dirname of the `*.fusion`-file represents the beginning of the prototype-name